ninodinatale/ts-type-validation/readme.md

 Additionally, with the decorators `@IsEnumOf()`, `@IsLiteralOf()`, `@IsTupleOf()`, and (soon) `@IsIntersectionOf()` there's the opportunity to validate upon these higher order types, although the type definition won't (and can't) be considered.

+### Validation upon "not null"

+With the decorator `@NotNull()`, it's possible to validate that the assigned value is not null or undefined on decorated properties and arguments.

 ---

 ## Usage